ansoni/fluent-plugin-s3-input/README.md

     remove_keys key1, key2 : keys that we remove after reading the s3 object
     compression_exts gz, zip : extensions that we uncompress.
-Allows you to ingest both compressed and uncompressed files record_key : if set, the record will be placed in this key
+Allows you to ingest both compressed and uncompressed files record_key : if set, the record will be placed in this key aws_region : region to use.
+Default to us-east-1